| ‘When your blood pressure’s

 by itself, while I trotted alongside doing my checking and flicking, but

+they all seemed to have unhappy outcomes.
+It was a very worrying problem.
 You can probably guess the admission I am about to make.
 It wasn’t just

 that we didn’t do this routine maintenance on our precious car every day.